-Security Objective Description

-O.NO_USER DATA_RETENTION The PSD shall not retain user data in non-volatile memory after power up or, if supported, factory reset.
-Addressed by:

-PP_PSD FDP_RIP_EXT.1

-MOD_KM FDP_RIP.1/KM

-O.NO_OTHER EXTERNAL INTERFACES The PSD shall not have any external interfaces other than those implemented by the TSF.
-Addressed by:

-PP_PSD FDP_PDC_EXT.1

-O.LEAK PREVENTION SWITCHING The PSD shall ensure that there are no switching mechanisms that allow signal data leakage between connected computers.
-Addressed by:

-PP_PSD FDP_SWI_EXT.1, FDP_SWI_EXT.2

-O.AUTHORIZED USAGE The TOE shall explicitly prohibit or ignore unauthorized switching mechanisms, either because it supports only one connected computer or because it allows only authorized mechanisms to switch between connected computers.
+Security Objective Description on O.USER_DATA ISOLATION The PSD shall route user data, such as keyboard entries, only to the computer selected by the user.
+The PSD shall provide isolation between the data flowing from the peripheral device to the selected computer and any non-selected computer.
+Addressed by: MOD_KM FDP_APC_EXT.1/KM, FDP_FIL_EXT.1/KM, FDP_PDC_EXT.1, FDP_RDR_EXT.1, FDP_SWI_EXT.3 O.NO_USER DATA_RETENTION The PSD shall not retain user data in non-volatile memory after power up or, if supported, factory reset.
+Addressed by: PP_PSD FDP_RIP_EXT.1 MOD_KM FDP_RIP.1/KM O.NO_OTHER EXTERNAL INTERFACES The PSD shall not have any external interfaces other than those implemented by the TSF.
+Addressed by: PP_PSD FDP_PDC_EXT.1 O.LEAK PREVENTION SWITCHING The PSD shall ensure that there are no switching mechanisms that allow signal data leakage between connected computers.
+Addressed by: PP_PSD FDP_SWI_EXT.1, FDP_SWI_EXT.2 O.AUTHORIZED USAGE The TOE shall explicitly prohibit or ignore unauthorized switching mechanisms, either because it supports only one connected computer or because it allows only authorized mechanisms to switch between connected computers.
 Authorized switching mechanisms shall require express user action restricted to console buttons, console switches, console touch screen, wired remote control, and peripheral devices using a guard.
 Unauthorized switching mechanisms include keyboard shortcuts, also known as "hotkeys," automatic port scanning, control through a connected computer, and control through keyboard shortcuts.
 Where applicable, the results of the switching activity shall be indicated by the TSF so that it is clear to the user that the switching mechanism was engaged as intended.
-A conformant TOE may also provide a management function to configure some aspects of the TSF.
-If the TOE provides this functionality, it shall ensure that whatever management functions it provides can only be performed by authorized administrators and that an audit trail of management activities is generated.

-Addressed b by:

-PP_PSD FDP_SWI_EXT.1, FDP_SWI_EXT.2, FTA_CIN_EXT.1

-MOD_KM FDP_FIL_EXT.1/KM